 How does PRP work?

-A small vial of blood is taken from your arm less than what is normally taken for a routine blood test then placed in a vial and then spun in a centrifuge to separate the red blood cells and plasma.
-The process concentrates the platelet count to about 4x normal.
+A small amount of blood is taken from your arm less than what is normally taken for a routine blood test then placed in a vial and then spun in a centrifuge to separate the red blood cells and plasma.
+The process concentrates the platelet count.
 Then this platelet rich plasma is activated and injected into the skin or applied topically.